jhipster/jhipster-guides/guides/04_creating_entities_with_jdl_studio.md

 * A database foreign key
 * Specific JavaScript and HTML code to manage this relationship

-Thanksfully, the "entity" sub-generator will help you create all the required files, and provide a CRUD front-end for each entity (see [Angular project structure](https://www.jhipster.tech/using-angular/)).
+Thankfully, the "entity" sub-generator will help you create all the required files, and provide a CRUD front-end for each entity (see [Angular project structure](https://www.jhipster.tech/using-angular/)).

 ## JDL Studio